How to Replace a Toilet Flapper

 Tools and Materials You’ll Need

-• Gloves and sponge: Protect your hands and clean the area inside the tank.
+- Gloves and sponge: To protect your hands and clean the tank.

-• Other essentials: A bucket to drain water and a towel to catch any spills.
+- Other essentials: A bucket for water and a towel for spills.

 Step-by-Step Guide to Replacing the Toilet Flapper